growbit/turbogwt-http/README.md

  and use a custom ContainerCallback of this type.

 ### Requestor
 [Requestor](http://growbit.github.io/turbogwt-http/javadoc/apidocs/org/turbogwt/net/http/Requestor.html) is the main component of TurboG HTTP.
 It is responsible for managing the various aggregate components for the requests (as SerdesManager, FilterManager, CollectionFactoryManager) and create [FluentRequests](http://growbit.github.io/turbogwt-http/javadoc/apidocs/org/turbogwt/net/http/FluentRequest.html) supporting those.
+It should be used as a singleton over all your application.

 ### JSON, XML and whatever living together
 The [Serializer](http://growbit.github.io/turbogwt-http/javadoc/apidocs/org/turbogwt/net/http/serialization/Serializer.html)